Anıtkabir

-Anıtkabir (/tr/; lit. 'grave monument') is a mausoleum complex located in the Çankaya district of Ankara, Turkey.
-It serves as the resting place of Mustafa Kemal Atatürk, founder and first President of the Turkish Republic.
-Designed by architects Emin Onat and Orhan Arda, the construction of Anıtkabir began in 1944 and was completed in 1953.
-In addition to the mausoleum, the complex consists of various structures and monuments, as well as a wooded area known as the Peace Park.
+Anıtkabir (/tr/; lit. 'grave monument') is a complex located in the Çankaya district of Ankara that contains the mausoleum of Mustafa Kemal Atatürk.
+Designed by Emin Onat and Orhan Arda, construction of Anıtkabir began in 1944 and was completed in 1953.
+In addition to the mausoleum building and various other structures and monuments, it consists of a wooded area known as the Peace Park.

-Following Atatürk's death on November 10, 1938, it was announced that his remains would be kept at the Ethnography Museum of Ankara until a mausoleum could be constructed in Ankara.
-To determine the location for the mausoleum, a commission was established by the government.
-Based on a report prepared by the commission, it was decided during a meeting of the Republican People's Party parliamentary group on January 17, 1939, that the structure would be built on Rasattepe.
-Following this decision, expropriation work began on the relevant land, and an international design competition was launched on March 1, 1941, to determine the structure's design.
-After the competition ended on March 2, 1942, the evaluations resulted in the decision to implement the project of Emin Onat and Orhan Arda with some modifications, and construction began with a groundbreaking ceremony on October 9, 1944.
-The construction was carried out in four stages, and due to some problems and delays, it was completed in October 1953, later than originally planned.
-During the construction, changes were made to the project.
-On November 10, 1953, Atatürk's remains were transferred to Anıtkabir in a ceremony.
-Cemal Gürsel, who was buried in 1966, and the remains of eleven people who were buried between 1960 and 1963, were exhumed from Anıtkabir in 1988. İsmet İnönü's grave has been located at Anıtkabir since 1973.
+Following Atatürk's death on 10 November 1938, it was announced that his remains would remain at the Ankara Ethnography Museum until a mausoleum could be constructed in Ankara.
+A commission was established by the government to determine the location where the mausoleum would be built.
+In accordance with the report prepared by the commission, the Republican People's Party parliamentary group decided at its meeting on 17 January 1939 that the structure would be built on Rasattepe.
+Following this decision, expropriation proceedings were initiated for the relevant land, while an international design competition was launched on 1 March 1941 to determine the design of the structure.
+Following the evaluation of the projects after the competition ended on 2 March 1942, it was decided that the project by Emin Onat and Orhan Arda would be implemented with certain modifications, and construction began with a groundbreaking ceremony held on 9 October 1944.
+Construction, carried out in four sections, was completed in October 1953, later than originally planned because of various problems and delays; changes were also made to the project while construction was still underway.
+On 10 November 1953, Atatürk's remains were transferred here in a ceremony.
+Anıtkabir, which has also contained the tomb of İsmet İnönü since 1973, formerly contained the remains of Cemal Gürsel, who was buried there in 1966, and eleven people who were buried there between 1960 and 1963; their remains were removed from Anıtkabir in 1988.